haeran-cho/wcm.gsa/README.md

 wem.gsc(x, double.cusum = TRUE)
 ```

-If you have any comments or questions, email haeran.cho@bristol.ac.uk
+If you have any questions, contact haeran.cho@bristol.ac.uk